elemusma/ioc-jason-pritchard/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.14=

+* Fix: Applied condition to look new Facebook feed link in the plugin Facebook for WooCommerce.

+= 2.0.13=

+* Fix: DOMDocument class was removed while enabling the options Lazy Load Images and Cross-origin Safe Links.

+= 2.0.12=

+* Fix: Synchronized the reset cache option of the Avada theme with Breeze.

+= 2.0.11=

+* Add: Scanning of CDN URL to verify it is not malicious in the CDN.
+* Fix: Improvised process of generating JS files from PHP files.
+* Fix: Improvised handling of multi-byte characters, languages, symbols such as Unicode icons, etc.
+* Fix: Improvised the functionality of the Defer option while using an external JS file.
+* Fix: Enhanced the compatibility with Weglot Translate.

 = 2.0.10=